vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 state of the resource entities on the Greenfield blockchain.
 Thus, the below resource entities should be able to be mirrored on BSC: Account, BNB, Bucket, Object and Group.

-The account mapping is natural: as BSC and Greenfield use the same address scheme.
-The same address values on both sides mean the same account.
+The account mapping is natural as BSC and Greenfield use the same address scheme.
+The same address values on both sides mean that it is the same account.
 They do not require an actual mirror.

 BNB is a natively pegged token from the genesis of Greenfield.
 The